jup-ag/space-station/docs/5-jupiter-terminal/1-jupiter-terminal.md

 ### Customising className: Tailwind className

-Tailwind classes can be injected to the outer-most container via containerClassName api.
+Tailwind classes can be injected to the outer-most container via containerClassName API.

 Example: